Find out how Edinburgh MPs voted on Owen Paterson's supension in Parliament yesterday

 How did my MP vote on Owen Paterson's suspension?
-What happened in Parliament yesterday and how Edinburgh MPs voted
+Why Owen Paterson resigned and how Edinburgh MPs voted

-Find out how your MP voted on Owen Paterson’s suspension, as the UK Government confirms a second vote will be held in the House of Commons “as soon as possible”.
+Find out how your MP voted on Owen Paterson’s suspension, as the MP resigns his position in Parliament.

 Conservative MP Owen Paterson was the root of a scandal in Parliament that reached its climax yesterday.